 No matter how long a foster child remains in care, it provides them with support, love and security that helps to shape their future.
 A foster home reduces the feeling of abandonment and shows they are cared for.
 The difference this can make as they enter their adult lives is amazing.
 Children need love in order to flourish.
 Without foster carers, vulnerable children could end up making bad choices and getting into worse situations.

 The work that foster carers do within society, really does make a difference.
 Not only that, but it’s a rewarding job that works both ways.
 It doesn’t just make a difference to the children, it also changes the life of the carer too.
 Seeing a child start to achieve things because they are happy and content despite the things they have been through is extremely humbling for a foster parent.

-With over 10,000 children still in need of a loving foster home in the UK, more foster carers are desperately required.
+With thousands of children still in need of a loving foster home in the UK, more foster carers are desperately required.
 Do you think you have what it takes to take on this important role?
 Discover more about why you should consider fostering, or contact us now.

 The statistics in this 2016 story were updated in October 2020 to reflect current fostering data.